-Intangible Assets
+Intangible Assets with Finite Lives

-Intangible assets acquired separately are measured on initial recognition at cost.
-Subsequently, intangible assets are carried at cost less accumulated amortization and any accumulated impairment losses.
+Intangible assets with finite lives acquired separately are measured on initial recognition at cost.
+Subsequently, intangible assets with finite lives are carried at cost less accumulated amortization and any accumulated impairment losses.
 Internally generated intangible assets, excluding capitalized development costs, are not capitalized and expenditures are recognized in the consolidated statements of income in the year in which the related expenditures are incurred.